-I’m not going for a distressed look, but chalk paint® doesn’t have to look distressed.
+Most people think that chalk paint is only used for a distressed or antique look.
+That’s not true.
+I wasn’t trying to give this piece of furniture a distressed look, but chalk paint® doesn’t have to look rough.
 You can achieve a smooth finish depending on how the paint is applied.

 The mother of chalk paint®, Annie Sloan, uses a very haphazard method of painting.
 She explains that if you want a textured finish you should apply the paint “every which way”.
 If you want a more traditional smooth finish it’s better to use a standard flat paint brush and paint using more traditional straight brush strokes.